-Throughout Athens, there are a multitude of places that offer vegan options; here’s a list of my favorite places to grab some vegan eats in Athens:
+Throughout Athens, there are a multitude of places that offer vegan options — and all are delicious!

 Located in the Monastiraki neighborhood of Athens, Mama Roux is a hip and relaxed cafe with delicious food options and tasty cocktails.